 Bring a Carolina Rig

 Another item that comes in handy when catfish fishing is a Carolina Rig.
-This maintains the location of the bait and makes it more unrestricted and palatable.
-At the same time, it prevents the line from being snagged.
-This is a perfect tool for angling and it can also be used to tie out leader lines.
+The rig maintains the location of the bait and makes it more unrestricted and palatable.
+Moreover, it prevents the line from being snagged.

 Free and Controlled Drifts